freezy04/Runtime-Terror/README.md

 - #### Function
       - the doctors should be able to log in to the platform and enter relevant information about their patient
-      - the doctors should be able to upgrade the system continually by entering the latest medical data of their patients
+      - the doctors should be able to upgrade the system continually by entering the latest medical data of their patients when a patient consults with the doctor
       - the doctors are able to accept or reject a booking request made by a patient

 - #### Purpose